-AP English 11 - Language & Composition Grade 11 1.
-PSAT (critical reading) score of no less than 50 (SAT 500).
-2. A grade of A in English 10 or at least a B in Honors English 10.
-3. The recommendation of the English 10 teacher.
-AP English 12 - Literature & Composition Grade 12 1.
-A PSAT (critical reading) score of no less than 50 (SAT 500).
-2. A grade of A in English 11 or at least B in English 11 Honors.
-3. The recommendation of the English 11 teacher.
-AP World History Grade 10 1.
-A grade of A in World History I or at least a B+ in World History I Honors.
-01440 10 2.
-A grade of A in English 9 or at least B+ in English 9 Honors.
-3. The recommendation of the World History I teacher.
-Cuede 11 AP U.S. History Grade 11 1.
-A PSAT (critical reading) score of no less than 50 (SAT 500).
-A grade of A in English 10 or at least B in English 10 Honors.
-A grade of An in World History II or at least B in World History II Honors.
-A grade of An in world History II of at least 5 in world History II Honors.
-The recommendation of the World History II teacher.
-4. The recommendation of the world fistory if teacher.
-AP U.S. Government Grade 12 1.
-A PSAT (critical reading) score of not less than 50 (SAT 500).
-2. A grade of A in U.S. History or at least B in AP U.S. History or U. S. History Honors.
-3. The recommendation of the U.S. History teacher.
-AP Calculus AB Grade 11, 12 1.
-A PSAT (math) score of no less than 50 (SAT 500).
-01uut 11, 12 2.
-A grade of at least B in Honors Pre-Calculus or its equivalent.
-3. The recommendation of the teacher of the prerequisite course.
-AP Calculus BC Grade 12 1.
-A PSAT (math) score of no less than 50 (SAT 500).
-Glaue 12 A grade of at least B in AP Calculus AB or its equivalent.
-A grade of at least b in AF Calculus Ab of its equivalent.
-The recommendation of the teacher of the prerequisite course.
-5. The recommendation of the teacher of the prerequisite course.
-AP Chemistry Grade 12 1.
-A PSAT (math) score of no less than 50 (SAT 500).
-2. A grade of at least B in Algebra II and Chemistry.
-3. The recommendation of the teacher of the prerequisite courses.
-AP Environmental Science Grade 12 1.
-A PSAT (math) score of no less than 50 (SAT 500) Ofaut 12 2.
-The grade of at least B in Algebra and Chemistry.
-3. The recommendation of the teacher of the prerequisite courses.
-AP Spanish & AP French Grades 11, 12 1.
-A PSAT (verbal) score of no less than 50 (SAT 500).
-2. A grade of B or better in Spanish IV or French IV.
-3. The recommendation of the Spanish IV or French IV teacher.

-AP European History Grades 11-12 1.
-A PSAT (verbal) score of no less than 50 (SAT 500).
-2. A grade of A in English 10 or at least B in English 10 Honors.
-3. A grade of A in World History II or at least B in World History II Honors.
-4. The recommendation of the World History II teacher.
-AP Computer Science A Grades 11 - 12 1.
-A grade of B or higher in Algebra II.
-2. A grade of B or higher in Advanced programming or an equivalent course.
-3. The recommendation of the Advanced programming teacher.
-AP Principles of Computer Science Grades 10 - 12 1.
-A grade of B or higher in Geometry and enrolled in or passed Algebra II.
-2. A grade of B in Computer Information Systems (CIS).
-AP Studio Art Grade 11 - 12 1.
-A grade of A in Art III or having successfully completed Art IV.
-2. Recommendation of the prerequisite teacher.
+Τ .
+AP English 11 - Language & Composition Grade of A in English 10 or at least a B in Honors English 10.
+Grade 11 AP English 12 - Literature & Grade of A in English 11 or at least B in English 11 Honors Grade 12 Composition Grade Gratin English 11 or defease 5 in English 11 fronting 0.446.12 AP World History Grade of A in English 9 or at least B+ in English 9 Honors Grade 10 AP U.S. History Grade of A in English 10 or at least B in English 10 Honors Grade 11 , Grade of A in World History II or at least B in World History II Honors AP U.S. Government Grade of A in U.S. History or at least B in AP U.S. History or U. S. History Honor Grade 12 AP Calculus AB Grade of at least B in Honors Pre-Calculus or its equivalent.
+Grades 11-12 AP Calculus BC Grade of at least B in AP Calculus AB or its equivalent.
+Grade 12 AP Biology Grade of at least B in Algebra II and Chemistry Grade 11-12 AP Chemistry Grade of at least B in Algebra II and Chemistry Grade 12 AP Environmental Science Grade of at least B in Algebra and Chemistry Grade 12 AP Spanish & AP French Grade of B or better in Spanish IV or French IV.
+Grades 11-12 AP European History Grade of A in English 10 or at least B in English 10 Honors.
+Grades 11-12 Grade of A in World History II or at least B in World History II Honors.
+AP Computer Science A Grade of B or higher in Algebra II.
+Grades 11 - 12 Grade of B or higher in Advanced programming or an equivalent course.
+AP Principles of Computer Grade of B or higher in Geometry and enrolled in or passed Algebra II.
+Grades 10-12 Science Grade of B in Computer Information Systems (CIS).
+AP Studio Art Grade of A in Art III or having successfully completed Art IV.
+Grades 11-12

-may be waived if the prerequisite course grade was A and the teacher strongly recommends. all courses require written parental agreement to pay AP test fee.